 - Fuel level - No, the fuel level sending unit is not connected to the ECU

-We recommend using the self-diagnostics procedure to obtain the codes from ABS/SRS control units, as described in the service manual.
+We recommend using the self-diagnostics procedure to obtain codes from ABS / SRS / A/T control units, as described in the service manual.

 Long Term Fuel Trim (O2FT-LT) parameter reads 0 value on the majority of Honda vehicles from this era.
 The only explanation we can give you is simply that this is the way the engineers implemented the algorithm for calculating this parameter and it just returns 0 all the time, if the engine operates nominally.